 The fortress can only be visited during opening hours and by paying the entrance fee.

 See Sarmizegetusa Regia visiting hours here.

 Gates close one hour before closing time.

-The ruins of Sarmizegetusa are grouped into two important settlements: the Fortress, surrounded by a 3 meter thick wall and the Sacred Area.
+The ruins of Sarmizegetusa are grouped into two important settlements: the Fortress, surrounded by a 3-meter thick wall and the Sacred Area.
 The Fortress and the Sacred Area were connected by a paved road, of which there are only a few portions left.
-The road, despite being 2000 years old, is in very good state.
+The road, despite being 2000 years old, is in a very good state.

 The Sacred Area was composed of several constructions.
 The andesite alter of Sarmizegetusa was the place where the sacrifices took place.
 Due to its method of construction, it is assumed that it also played an astronomical role.

 There are only a few traces of columns left from the temples of the Sacred Area.
 The emblematic image of Sarmizegetusa Romania is the circular Large Sanctuary, which reminds one of Stonehenge in England.
 Ready to discover other secret gems in Romania?
 Find here some of them.